BarganConstantin/Network_Programming/Lab#2/README.md

-# Lab 1: Chat Application using TCP 💬
+# Lab 1: Chat Application using UDP 💬

 A simple chat application built with C# and Socket programming. 🔌